 Thalassemia is a problem with red blood cells that is passed down from parents to children (genetic).
 It can cause anemia—low levels of red blood cells.
 Red blood cells contain a protein called hemoglobin that carries oxygen around your child’s body, dropping it off to cells that need it.
-The most severe form of this condition is called Cooley anemia, also known as thalassemia major.
+The most severe form of this condition is called Cooley’s anemia, also known as thalassemia major.

-Seattle Children’s blood disorders program brings together experts from more than 20 subspecialties to provide diagnostic services and treatments, including the very latest options.
-Our team of pediatric hematologists, nurse practitioners, physician assistants, nurses, child life specialists and chaplains partner with you to provide expert, family-centered care and compassionate support.
-We help you understand your child's health and treatment options because we know that you, your child, and your family are an important part of the care team.
+Seattle Children’s Cancer and Blood Disorders Center brings together experts from more than 20 subspecialties to provide diagnostic services and treatments, including the very latest options.
+Our team of pediatric hematologists, nurse practitioners, physician assistants, nurses, Child Life specialists, social workers, and chaplains partner with you to provide expert, family-centered care and compassionate support.
+We help you understand your child's health and treatment options because you, your child, and your family are an important part of the care team.

-Because our doctors take part in and often lead national and international research studies, Seattle Children's can offer new treatment options that many other hospitals cannot give their patients.
+Because Seattle Children’s doctors take part in national and international research studies, and often lead them, we can offer new treatment options that many other hospitals cannot give their patients.

-Read more about Thalessemia on the Seattle Children’s web site.
+Read more on the Seattle Children’s website about:

 - What to expect when you come to Seattle Children’s for care